jaywink/federation/docs/protocols.rst

 Protocols
 =========

 Currently two protocols are being focused on.
-Diaspora is considered in relatively stable status with most of the protocol implemented.
-ActivityPub support is work in progress.
+Diaspora is considered to be stable with most of the protocol implemented.
+ActivityPub support should be considered as alpha - all the basic things work but there are likely to be a lot of compatibility issues with other ActivityPub implementations.

 For example implementations in real life projects check :ref:`example-projects`.